tekknolagi/isdt/index.md

 presented as things to be learned and understood.
 Instead, our courses treat them as obstacles to be brushed aside as quickly as possible so students can get back to the "real work" of programming.
-We give students pre-written build scripts and rote "g++" commands to memorize and don't expect them to know or care what's going on behind the scenes.
+We give students pre-written build scripts and rote `g++` commands to memorize and don't expect them to know or care what's going on behind the scenes.

 To solve this problem, we propose a new course covering the fundamentals of